karatelabs/karate/README.md

 ### Given-When-Then
 The business of web-services testing requires access to low-level aspects such as HTTP headers, URL-paths, query-parameters, complex JSON or XML payloads and response-codes.
-Karate gives you this control and therefore does not pretend to be a "true" BDD framework.
+And Karate gives you control over these aspects with the small set of keywords focused on HTTP such as `url`, `path`, `param`, etc.

-That said, the syntax is concise and the convention of every step having to start with either `Given`, `And`, `When` or `Then`, does serve to improve readability.
+Karate does not attempt to have tests be in "natural language" like how Cucumber tests are traditionally expected to be.
+That said, the syntax is very concise, and the convention of every step having to start with either `Given`, `And`, `When` or `Then`, makes things very readable.
+You end up with a decent approximation of BDD even though web-services by nature are "headless", without a UI, and not really human-friendly.

 One nice thing about the design of the underlying Cucumber framework is that script-steps are treated the same no matter whether they start with the keyword